 - Preheat oven to 350°F. In a medium bowl, add flour, baking powder & salt (measuring the flour with a scale is the most accurate).
 Using a whisk, stir to combine and get the lumps out.
 Set aside.

-- In a large bowl, add butter and sugar.
-Beat with an electric mixer for 3 minutes.
+- In a large bowl, add butter and beat with an electric mixer for 1 minute on medium.
+Turn to low and gradually add sugar.
+Turn to medium and beat 3 minutes.
 Add the egg and vanilla and beat another minute.
 With the mixer on low, gradually add the flour mixture.

 - Blend until the dough begins to pull away from the sides of the bowl.
 Take the dough out of the bowl and place on a large piece of parchment paper.
 Use your hands to knead the dough for a few minutes.
 Divide the dough into two sections and wrap with parchment paper.
 Let chill in the refrigerator for about 30 minutes.